freelawproject/juriscraper/juriscraper/pacer/notes.md

     // de_seqno: The internal PACER document number within the case.
 This
     //   differs from the number that we see for reasons unknown.
     // got_receipt: If set to '1', this will bypass the receipt page and
     //   download the PDF immediately.
+This is set to 1 *after* the user has
+    //   seen the receipt.
+If receipts are disabled, I believe this will always
+    //   be the empty string.
     // pdf_header: ??
     // pdf_toggle_possible: ??
     // magic_num: ??